neumino/neumino.github.io/movies.md

-### Domino
+### Ma
-*Released on 2019-05-31, vote average 4.7*
+*Released on 2019-05-29, vote average 5.6*

-Seeking justice for his partner’s murder by an ISIS member, a Copenhagen police officer finds himself caught in a cat and mouse game with a duplicitous CIA agent who is using the killer as a pawn to trap other ISIS members.
+Sue Ann is a loner who keeps to herself in her quiet Ohio town.
+One day, she is asked by Maggie, a new teenager in town, to buy some booze for her and her friends, and Sue Ann sees the chance to make some unsuspecting, if younger, friends of her own.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/pW9_y6gWa6U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eIvbEC8N3cA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>